Tailp/K8sNamespaceRestrictedAccess/README.md

 # Important to know before reading more

-How to set config files ?
+Q: How to set config files ?

-In bash terminal (Note that you have to cd into the same folder as the config file)
+A:In bash terminal (Note that you have to cd into the same folder as the config file)
 * export KUBECONFIG="configfilename"

-How to switch namespace or cluster, also know as switching context ?
+Q: How to switch namespace or cluster, also know as switching context ?

-In bash terminal
+A: In bash terminal
 * kubectl config get-contexts

 This will give you all available contexts for your config file to switch to.
 Note that only "those" contexts in your config file so if you want to access a cluster or a namespace not in your config file you have to acquire the config file containing that context(ask the guy who can give you the config file).

-* kubectl config set-context context-name
+* kubectl config set-context contextname

-context-name can be gotten from the previous command, check name column
+contextname can be gotten from the previous command, check name column

 # Dependencies